3AM: 3egment Anything with Geometric Consistency in Videos: Experiments

-\paragraph{Two-view Matching Comparison with SegMASt3R.} We further compare Our 3AM with SegMASt3R~\cite{segmast3r2025}, a two-view matching approach built on MASt3R that associates segment masks between two images under large viewpoint changes.
+We further compare our 3AM with SegMASt3R~\cite{Jayanti2025SegMASt3R}, a two-view matching approach built on MASt3R that associates segment masks between two images under large viewpoint changes, in \cref{tab:two_view_comparison}.
 SegMASt3R is not directly prompable and does not natively support $>2$ multiview tracking.
-Nevertheless, we include it as a strong two-view baseline by adopting the following protocol: we use the ground-truth initial mask as the source-frame candidate, and for each subsequent frame we independently perform two-view mask matching against the source frame.
+Nevertheless, we include it as a strong two-view baseline by adopting the following protocol: we use the ground-truth initial mask as the source-frame candidate, and for each subsequent frame, we independently perform two-view mask matching against the source frame.
 To fairly compare the two approaches, when tracking with our 3AM, we don't use any memory other than the source frame.

-Under this protocol, 3AM achieves \textbf{Reference ALL IoU} of $0.8915$, \textbf{POS IoU} of $0.5115$, and \textbf{SUC IoU} of $0.6405$, whereas SegMASt3R obtains $0.6800$, $0.3628$, and $0.4053$, respectively.
+Under this protocol, 3AM achieves \textbf{IoU} of $0.8915$, \textbf{Tracking Recall} of $0.5115$, and \textbf{Accuracy} of $0.6405$, whereas SegMASt3R obtains $0.6800$, $0.3628$, and $0.4053$, respectively.
 These results demonstrate 3AM not only provides stronger functionality, but also outperforms SegMASt3R even when restricted to two-view matching.

-\subsubsection{Replica}
+\subsubsection{Replica.}

-On the Replica dataset, 3AM again achieves the best performance across all three evaluation metrics as shown in \cref{tab:replica-3d}.
-Compared to SAM2, which attains an IoU of 0.4424, SAM2Long (0.7691) and DAM4SAM (0.7744) provide substantial improvements due to their enhanced memory-selection strategies.
-However, 3AM surpasses all prior methods, reaching an IoU of 0.8119.
+On the Replica dataset, 3AM achieves the best performance across all metrics (\cref{tab:replica-3d}), reaching an IoU of 0.8119 and surpassing SAM2 (0.4424), SAM2Long (0.7691), and DAM4SAM (0.7744).
+It also attains the highest Tracking Recall (0.6381) and Accuracy (0.6793), demonstrating robust tracking under the large viewpoint variations characteristic of Replica.

-The gains are even more pronounced on the metrics that isolate visible-object performance.
-For Positive IoU, 3AM obtains 0.6381, clearly higher than SAM2Long (0.5195) and DAM4SAM (0.5135).
-Similarly, 3AM achieves the highest Successful IoU at 0.6793, indicating stronger consistency in frames where the object is correctly localized.
-These results confirm 3AM provides robust object tracking under the large viewpoint variations characteristic of the Replica dataset.

 These results demonstrate that 3AM consistently surpasses prior methods and is particularly effective in scenarios involving object reappearance and large viewpoint variation, despite not relying on the explicit memory-selection mechanisms used in previous approaches.
-Due to space limit, more visualization is provided in the supplementary materials.
+Due to space limitations, more visualization is provided in the supplementary materials.